General Privacy Notice

 When we receive a complaint about our service standards we record this information on computer and in a physical file.
 This information contains the personal information of the individual making the complaint and the subject of the complaint, which may be a person or department.
 We process this information for the purposes of dealing with the complaint.

-Further information about how to make a complaint about the service provided by the Police Ombudsman's Office can be found here.
+Further information about how to make a complaint about the service provided by the Police Ombudsman's Office.

 Visitors to our Office